-The following categories of credit facilities are defined as "Nonperforming".
-All retail bank licensees and all locally incorporated wholesale banks must apply the higher of the minimum specific provision levels outlined below or the amount of allowance required by IFRS against the book value of such credit facilities.
+The following categories of credit facilities are defined as "Non-performing".
+Banks must apply the higher of the minimum specific provision levels outlined below or the amount of allowance required by IFRS or AAOIFI accounting standards against the book value of such credit facilities.
 Banks are therefore allowed to apply higher provisioning levels for substandard and doubtful as they wish.

-Substandard : 20%
+Substandard: 20%

-Doubtful : 50%
+Doubtful: 50%

-Loss : 100%
+Loss: 100%

-In addition to the above minimum provisioning levels for nonperforming credit facilities, all locally incorporated banks must make a general provision for Standard and Watch Classification facilities (i.e. 'performing') and for the portion of non-performing credit facilities not covered by specific provisions equal to 1.0% of the book value of such facilities (i.e. the net book value).
-Credit facilities to GCC central government entities (including holdings of securities issued by GCC central governments) or credit facilities secured by GCC central government, or credit facilities guaranteed by GCC central governments, or credit facilities secured by GCC central governments, or credit facilities facilities and the facilities for the above general provision of 1.0%.
+In addition to the above minimum provisioning levels for non-performing credit facilities, banks must make a general provision for Standard and Watch Classification facilities (i.e. 'performing') and for the portion of non-performing credit facilities not covered by specific provisions equal to 1.0% of the book value of such facilities (i.e. the net book value).
+Credit facilities to GCC central government entities (including holdings of securities issued by GCC central governments) or credit facilities secured by GCC central governments, or credit facilities guaranteed by GCC central governments, or credit facilities secured by cash collateral do not require the above general provision of 1.0%.